 You and the buyer will probably have a non-disclosure agreement (NDA) in place before you receive an LOI since you can set NDA requests automatically within your Acquire.com settings.

 If so, the LOI should clarify that the existing NDA covers the LOI and all subsequent diligence and communications.
 Otherwise, ensure the buyer signs an NDA before you send any of your sensitive business or financial data as part of the diligence process after the LOI is signed.

 You should expect to see several other terms in an LOI such as choice-of-law provisions and forum selection clauses.
 These will almost always be set by the prospective buyer and are often not worth fighting about.
 You should still review these provisions to make sure there is nothing amiss, but spend most of your energy on the terms above.

 Receiving an LOI is a proud and exciting moment.
 But don’t get carried away by the headline numbers – ask your attorney to review the terms with you so you know exactly what’s on offer.
-Don’t have an attorney?
-Hire one now from the Acquire M&A Advisor Directory where you’ll find over 50 different advisors specializing in legal, due diligence, and more.
+Or speak to one of the Acquire.com team by emailing firstname.lastname@example.org.
+We’d love to help you.